Skip to main content

 12noon Impactful European-Funded Research - celebrating Brunel success

-To celebrate Brunel success in obtaining EU funding, to showcase successful Brunel EU projects, to encourage future applicants and to show advantages of working internationally.
+This event is designed to celebrate Brunel success in EU funding and to show advantages of working internationally.

 2pm Artificial Intelligence for Health and Well-being